formstate/formstate/README.md

 # Docs

-We work hard on our docs, [so jump straight into them 🌹](https://formstate.github.io/)
+We work hard on our docs, [so jump here if you want to master the theory and the API 🌹](https://formstate.github.io/)

+# Demo

+Jump here to see it used in action [*with code samples*](https://formstate.github.io/demos)

 [![](https://raw.githubusercontent.com/formstate/formstate/master/demo/logo/logo.png)](https://formstate.github.io/)